CTOpenData/data-visualization-guidelines/index.md

 >
 >Accessibility (also referred to as a11y) is the practice of making your content usable by as many people as possible.
 [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility){:target="_blank"} adds: "You might also think of accessibility as treating everyone the same, and giving them equal opportunities, no matter what their ability or circumstances."

+We should all prioritize accessibility from the start of our data visualization process and should consider hearing, motor, cognitive, and visual accessibility.
+Use these guidelines as a starting place for designing accessible data visualizations.

 ## How to use these guidelines

 These guidelines include a high-level overview of the steps for designing data visualizations, as well as more detailed guidance on accessibility and equity in data visualization.
 The sections are outlined below as well as in the navigation panel to the left.